 The 2020 Survey

 The 2020 Survey was both sent out to over 60,000 candidates from my email list, but also placed as a poll on LinkedIn.
 The survey asked one simple question, how did you find your current job?

 The results were terrific and provided us with a great insight into how companies find their talent and more importantly, how we need to approach our job search in the future.
 The results showed that;

-- 10% of candidates found their new job from a Job Board
+- 10% – Applied to a Job Advert from a Job Board